snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 [tracker trackPageViewEvent:event];
 {% endhighlight %}

-We have also added preliminary support for a Geo-Location context.
-Due to some difficulty involved in actually getting the relevant data we have left it up to you, the developer, to get the data for us to add to the Tracker.
+We have also added support for the Geo-Location context.
+Due to the difficulty involved in actually getting the relevant data we have left it up to you, the developer, to get the data for us to add to the Tracker.

 During SPSubject creation you can now specify if you intend to use this context: